kilhage/class.js/README.md

 </pre>

-* In the file example.html, test/test.js and test/speed.js
-* you can find some more examples how you can create classes in different ways with this plugin ...
+* You can find some more examples how you can create
+* classes in different ways with this plugin
+* in test/test.js and test/speed.js